 What shows up on the calendar

-Calendar isn't a separate app — it's a view over any tracked Type that has a time.
+Calendar isn't a separate app — it's a view over any tracked Collection that has a time.
 Here's the rule.

-The Calendar isn't a separate Type or a special table.
+The Calendar isn't a separate Collection or a special table.
 It's a view over your existing tracked data.
-Any Entry of any Type with the right shape appears automatically.
+Any Entry of any Collection with the right shape appears automatically.

 The rule

-A Type appears on the Calendar if either of the following is true:
+A Collection appears on the Calendar if either of the following is true:

 That's it.
 No opt-in, no extra setting.